nephio-project/docs/user-guide/exercises.md

 kubectl apply -f test-infra/e2e/tests/006-regional-free5gc-smf.yaml
 ```

-Free5gc requires that the SMF and AMF be explicitly configured with information
+Free5gc requires that the SMF and AMF NFs be explicitly configured with information
 about each UPF.
 Therefore, the AMF and SMF packages will remain in an "unready"
 state until the UPF packages have all been published.